tuandq2112/project-solidity-research/README.md

 + click button "update" to get coupon

 Smartcontract
++ deploy contract on remixIDE
-+ enough token in balanceOf
++ enough token ERC20 in balanceOf(address this)
 + call func rewardToken to get token